clokep/relapse/docs/turn-howto.md

     turn_user_lifetime: 86400000
     turn_allow_guests: true

-After updating the homeserver configuration, you must restart synapse:
+After updating the homeserver configuration, you must restart relapse:

   * If you use synctl:
     ```sh
-    # Depending on how Synapse is installed, synctl may already be on
+    # Depending on how Relapse is installed, synctl may already be on
     # your PATH.
 If not, you may need to activate a virtual environment.
     synctl restart
     ```
   * If you use systemd:
     ```sh
-    systemctl restart matrix-synapse.service
+    systemctl restart matrix-relapse.service
     ```
 ... and then reload any clients (or wait an hour for them to refresh their settings).